ludwigprager/k8s-user/README.md

-Creates a kubconfig with restricted rights from current kubeconfig
+Creates a kubeconfig with restricted rights from current kubeconfig

 ## Usage
 Let's assume your cluster's kubeconfig is *./kubeconfig*.